Phrase Matching Options and Negative Keywords

 You can mix Phrase Match, Broad Match, and Exact Match keywords in the same ad group.
 For instance, you could have the keyword “knitted jumper” plus one for [knitted jumper] and another for knitted jumper.
 The former would display your advert whenever a user typed in a search phrase that contained the term knitted jumper – so a search phrase such as ‘purchasing a knitted jumper online’ would show your advert, whereas it would not get shown for ‘buying a jumper that is knitted’.
 The second keyword [jumper] would only trigger an advert when the user typed in this exact phrase (with no additional words).
 The final keyword would trigger an advert whenever one or both of the words ‘knitted’ and ‘jumper’ were searched for (in any order) – so the phrase ‘looking for a knitted cardigan or jumper’ would trigger the advert.
 The options for keyword matching get very complex – my advert groups generally have dozens or even hundreds of keywords.

 Do you use negative keywords?
+This prevents your ad from showing for searches that include that term.
+It’s useful for filtering out traffic that’s not relevant to the advertiser’s offering, thus improving campaign efficiency.
 If you did, then you might prevent some of the annoying clicks.
 For example, if you added a keyword such as -baby and another -babies none of your adverts would display if the user typed in the word baby or babies as part of their search phrase.
 Useful if you don’t sell baby clothes.
 Equally, you could use lycra and t-shirt as negative keywords.
 Just add them to your keyword list.

 Find out more about keyword matching options at the Google Help Center